When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Swallowing Air

-Once the air enters our bodies, it has to be released somehow.
-If you can find a burping method that works for your child, he or she should be able to release the air before it reaches their intestines.
+Once air enters the body, it must exit.
+If you can find a burping method that works, your child can release the air before it travels to the intestines where it causes pain.

 You Might Also Like